Jon-Gear/Jon-Gear.github.io/_projects/year-1-block-d.markdown

 * Contributed features fundamental to gameplay: multiplayer, combat, progression.
 * Integrated technical systems with UI and art to support design goals.
 * Increased team productivity by resolving bugs and improving clarity.

----

-Would you like this turned into a formatted portfolio piece or PDF summary next?